aqsakhatoon/mcu-cross-word/README.md

 #### Instructions:

 There is only one player.
-As soon as the player starts the timer, they have 60 seconds to really know how much they know about the MCU.
+As soon as the player starts the timer, they should give themselves 60 seconds to really know how much they know about the MCU.

-Once they finish, they need to click the "Done!" button.
-If they choose to, they can click the "Reset" button and try to beat their time!
+Once they finish, they can click the "Reset" button and try to beat their time!

 ## Tech Stack
 - DOM Manipulation